fmxsh/f3c/f3c-spec.md

 ### **Faithful Mode**

+When the environment allows for full implementation.

 - Faithful Adapted - Lesser features than _standard_, but implements them exactly as defined in _standard_.
 - Faithful Standard - Exactly as _standard_.

-- Faithful Complete - Exactly as _complete_.
+~~Faithful Complete - Exactly as _complete_.~~

 ### **Functional Mode**

+When the environment puts constraints.

 - Functional Adapted - Some features of _standard_ are excluded because they are not supported by the target environment.
 Additionally, features of _standard_ that can be implemented, are not required to be implemented.
 However, any _standard_ feature that are implemented must be implemented exactly as defined in _standard_.
 - Functional Standard - Features of _standard_ are implemented exactly as defined in _standard_, but only to the extent that the target environment supports.
-Features of _standard_ that can be implemented must be implemented.
+All features of _standard_ that can be implemented must be implemented.

-- Functional Complete - Features of _complete_ are implemented exactly as defined in _complete_, but only to the extent that the target environment supports.
-Features of _complete_ that can be implemented must be implemented.
+~~Functional Complete - Features of _complete_ are implemented exactly as defined in _complete_, but only to the extent that the target environment supports.
+Features of _complete_ that can be implemented must be implemented.~~

 ### **Preferred Mode**

+When the environment allows for full implementation or not, but with modifications and additions.

 - Preferred Adapted - Lesser features than _standard_, and with modification of those features possible, and additions of other features possible, as preferred.
 - Preferred Standard - All features of _standard_, with modifications of those features possible, and with additions possible, as prefered.

-- Preferred Complete - All features of _complete_, with modifications of those features possible, and with additions possible, as prefered.
+~~Preferred Complete - All features of _complete_, with modifications of those features possible, and with additions possible, as prefered.~~

 ### Note on supported characters